Mario Gosselin (ice hockey): Quebec Nordiques

-Following the Games, he joined the Nordiques making a memorable debut on February 26, 1984 by blanking the St. Louis Blues 5–0.
+Following the Games, he joined the Nordiques making a memorable debut on February 26, 1984, by blanking the St. Louis Blues 5–0.

 The following year he formed a tandem with veteran Dan Bouchard and took over the starting job for good by playoff time helping backstop the Nordiques past the Buffalo Sabres in the first round and their fierce rivals the Montreal Canadiens in the second round before falling to the Philadelphia Flyers in the Semi-Finals.

 The 1985-86 season had highs and lows for Gosselin.
-He battled for ice time with newcomer Clint Malarchuk and veteran Richard Sevigny and played well enough to be selected to play in the 1986 All-Star Game, but also struggled enough to spend five games in the American Hockey League with the Fredericton Express.
+He battled for ice time with newcomer Clint Malarchuk and veteran Richard Sévigny and played well enough to be selected to play in the 1986 All-Star Game, but also struggled enough to spend five games in the American Hockey League with the Fredericton Express.
 His season ended on a high note, however, when Gosselin excelled for the Nordiques in the post-season going 7-4 after taking over the crease from Malarchuk.

-He spent the next season in a back-up role but returned to the starting job in 1987-88 after Malarchuk was traded to the Washington Capitals.
+He spent the next season in a backup role but returned to the starting job in 1987-88 after Malarchuk was traded to the Washington Capitals.
 Gosselin and the Nordiques had a forgettable season and the following year, with veteran Bob Mason signed and rookie Ron Tugnutt pushing for starts Gosselin saw his playing time cut and again had a brief stint in the AHL.
-After the season, the Nordiques didn't renew his contract on June 6, 1989 and he signed with the Los Angeles Kings.
+After the season, the Nordiques didn't renew his contract on June 6, 1989, and he signed with the Los Angeles Kings.

 Los Angeles Kings

 Gosselin served as the back-up to Kelly Hrudey but was largely ineffective posting a 7-11-1 record with a 3.87 goals against average.
 He did manage to get in the history books during his time with the Kings, even if it was for dubious reasons.
 Mario Gosselin was the first goaltender in NHL history to lose a game without giving up a goal.
-Gosselin filled in for Kelly Hrudey and the Kings would give up an empty net goal.
-The result was a 7-6 loss to the Edmonton Oilers.
+Gosselin filled in for Kelly Hrudey and the Kings gave up an empty net goal.
+The result was a 7–6 loss to the Edmonton Oilers.

 When the Kings acquired netminder Daniel Berthiaume the following off-season, Gosselin lost his job and spent the 1990-91 season as the starting goalie with the Kings International Hockey League affiliate in Phoenix.